 The Capital One® Venture® Rewards Credit Card is another notable contender for one of the best travel cards.
 Its welcome bonus is 50,000 bonus miles after spending $3,000 with the card within three months of opening the account.
 Rewards accumulate at a rate of two miles per dollar spent on every purchase made with the card.

 Notably, there’s no annual fee with the Capital One® Venture® Rewards Credit Card during the first year.
 After that, it’s $95 per year.
-Cardholders can transfer miles to more than 10 travel partners or use them on flights, hotels and other travel booked through Capital One.
+Cardholders can transfer miles to 15+ leading travel loyalty programs or use them on flights, hotels and other travel booked through Capital One.

 For credit card shoppers looking for a low annual fee and a straightforward earning program, the Capital One® Venture® Rewards Credit Card is a great choice.
 The Chase Sapphire Preferred® Card’s annual fee is $95 per year starting right away.
 Venture miles are worth one cent each.
 For credit card users focused on travel, the Chase Sapphire Preferred® Card may be a better choice due to its flexibility.